 High deductible, high mental toll

 The benefits of supplemental insurance go beyond covering costs not paid for by health insurance.
-Supplemental policies can help fight the chronic spiral of financial stress and health that consequently can undermine mental health—and the workplace productivity—of many Americans.6,7
+Supplemental policies can help protect against the financial burdens caused by illnesses or accidents.6

 Supplemental insurance coverage doesn’t erase all the burdens of high-deductible health plans for you or your workforce, but it can help lessen the burden on their finances.
-To discuss the supplemental insurance coverage options that are right for your business, contact your Aflac benefits advisor today.
+To discuss the supplemental insurance coverage options that are right for your business, contact your Aflac benefits advisor today or visit Aflac.com/business.

 The content within provides general information and does not constitute legal, tax or accounting advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer will have to consider in their benefits decision-making process.
 Aflac coverage may not be available in all states including but not limited to ID, NM, & NY.
 Policies/riders have limitations and exclusions that may affect benefits payable.
 For complete details, including availability and costs, please contact your local Aflac representative.
 Critical Illness: In Oklahoma, Policies B71100OK & B7110HOK.